akydd/realworld-backend-go-prometheus/readme.md

 A [RealWorld](https://github.com/gothinkster/realworld) spec-compliant backend API for a social blogging platform (think Medium.com).
 Users can register, publish articles, follow each other, comment, and favorite posts.

-**Stack:** Go · PostgreSQL · Docker · AWS ECS Fargate · RDS · ALB · Terraform · GitHub Actions
+**Stack:** Go · gRPC · PostgreSQL · Docker · AWS ECS Fargate · RDS · ALB · Terraform · GitHub Actions

 ## Key Design Decisions

 **Hexagonal Architecture (Ports & Adapters)** — business logic in `internal/domain/` has zero framework dependencies.
 The HTTP layer and PostgreSQL adapter are fully interchangeable without touching domain code.
 This makes the codebase easy to test, extend, and reason about.

+**Native gRPC alongside HTTP** — the server exposes both a Gorilla Mux HTTP API (spec-compliant with the RealWorld spec) and a native gRPC API, both backed by the same domain layer.
+See the [gRPC API](#grpc-api) section for the reasoning behind running them as separate servers rather than using grpc-gateway.

 **AWS ECS Fargate over EC2** — no servers to manage or patch.
 Tasks run across two private subnets (one per AZ) behind an ALB for high availability and zero-downtime rolling deploys.
 Application Auto Scaling adjusts the task count between 2 and 4 based on CPU utilization, keeping costs low under normal load while handling traffic spikes automatically.